OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 - CERTIFICATE_TYPE: Only used if you have a dns name.
 Choose selfsigned for generate autfirmated certificated, this option will show a error menssage.
 Choose owncert if you have a certificateds or choose letsencrypt for auto generate certificated using letsencrypt.
 - LETSENCRYPT_EMAIL: If you use letsencrypt certificated you need configurate a valid email for this propuse

+### Deployment application

+The application Openvidu Call is deployment by default in this docker-compose.
+The configuration of this application can will see in the file `docker-compose.override.yml`.

+If your want deploy your own application change the `app` service in the `docker-compose.override.yml`.
+Just keep in mind expose your own application in the port `5442` and use `http`.

 ### Run the application

 For to start the application exec this command:

 `docker-compose up`

+When you see the message in console `OPENVIDU SERVER IP` the page is ready for enjoy it

+### Stop the application

+For to stop the application exec this command:

+`docker-compose down`